Faith in Life

 (English translation of 'Fe de Vida' by Antonio Colinas) Stay close by the sea in which ideas were born and be empty of ideas.
 (And so have them all.)
-Be only the breeze at the top of the tall pine-tree, the scent of orange blossom, the night of orchids in forgotten coves.
+Be only the breeze at the top of the huge pine-tree, the scent of orange blossom, the night of orchids in forgotten coves.